-25 P roject name Is alpha-synuclein protective before it causes damage?
+38 38Project nameIs alpha-synuclein protective before it causes damage?
 (G-2305)

 Lead researcher Professor Tilo Kunath

-Start and end date October 2023 to October 2025
+Start and end date August 2023 to September 2025

 Location University of Edinburgh

-Cost £160,885
+Cost £160,885 £160,885

-The development of Parkinson's has been closely linked to the build up of a protein called alphasynuclein, which can form clumps in brain cells and stop them functioning.
+The development of Parkinson's has been closely linked to the build up of a protein called alpha-synuclein, which can form clumps in brain cells and stop them functioning.
 Research has focused on reducing levels of alpha-synuclein in the brain.
 But little is known about the normal function of this protein.